RaspAP/raspap-docs/docs/ap-basics.md

 Similarly, the web files located in the default `/var/www/html` root are backed up to `/var/www` in a directory named with a timestamp.
 Therefore, any changes you've made to RaspAP's internals are preserved.

+## Discussions
+Questions or comments about using access point settings?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/).